ViscousTorque/flask-by-example/README.md

 # Python Flask By Example

 ## Intro
 The reference material is a bit old and a few modifications were required to get this working.
-I did skip any material relating to heroku deployment since I wanted to see how the python and front interacted.
+I did skip any material relating to heroku deployment since I wanted to see how the python and frontend (Angular) interacted.

 ## VS Code
 IDE vs code with relevant plugins:
 * Python
 * Python Debugger
+* Pylance

 ## Ubuntu 24.04 desktop